AI-Assisted Financial Analysis

 Signing up for Julius

 Julius.ai provides a 50% academic discount.
 Sign up for a free account, then send an email using your Rice email account to team@julius.ai and ask for the academic discount.
 They will respond with a promo code to use.
 The Lite account ($8 per month after discount) allows 250 messages per month and may be ok.
-It is unlikely that will be enough, but you could try it.
 If the message limit becomes binding, you can switch to the Standard account ($18 per month after discount), which allows unlimited messages.
 Everything is run in the cloud from a web browser, so there is no software to download.

 Honor Code

 The Rice University honor code applies to all work in this course.
-Each student must do his or her own assignments, but students are allowed and in fact encouraged to seek advice from each other.
 Use of generative AI is of course permitted.

 Disability Accommodations